 - Implementing multiple new technologies.

-Knowing when Enough is Enough
+Know When Enough is Enough

 It is ok for a PoC to miss the mark or not finish.
 The world is not going to end if the lesson learned was that we had a bad idea or that the proof is not technically feasible.
 At least it was not a fully funded project that would be pushed to production.

 If a PoC were a running race it would be akin to the 40-yard dash.
 Not an official sport, but used to determine the speed of National Football League (NFL) prospects.
 When NFL prospects are timed they do not have on helmets, pads or uniforms.
 They only have the essentials so that they are able to run their best possible time.
 Your PoC should be an efficient sprint similar to the 40-yard dash, only focusing on the essential elements that are key to proving the concept’s goal.
-Do not be afraid to cut scope for the sake of keeping the PoC on track.
+Do not be afraid to cut scope for the sake of keeping Proof of Concepts on track.
 Often times keeping extraneous ideas or features in a PoC is enough to sink its chance of success.

-After listening patiently, he paused and said, ‘…that sounds great and you all seem very smart.
+After listening patiently, he paused and said, ‘…that sounds great, and you all seem very smart.
 But no one is going to use it.
 None of us have a smartphone.’

 Huh!
-Excuse, me!?!
+Excuse me!?!

 To wrap it up

-A PoC does need to involve the right people agreeing to one definition of success, how to measure it and how long that should take.
-A PoC is an exercise in setting up a target, taking a step back and firing at the target.
-Being a good manager of a PoC is being successful at sharing the valuable lessons learned and a good steward of the resources needed.
+A POC does need to involve the right people agreeing to one definition of success, how to measure it, and how long that should take.
+A POC is an exercise in setting up a target, taking a step back, and firing at the target.
+Being a good manager of a POC is being successful at sharing the valuable lessons learned and a good steward of the resources needed.